bejaneps/bitburst-assessment-task/README.md

 go test -v -coverprofile cover.out ./...
 go tool cover -html cover.out
 ```

+**NOTE:** you may hit limit of maximum amount of opened connections when running client package benchmark, so increase it using `ulimit -n 10000` command

 To run benchmarks run **go** command, it can take up to 1 minute or more:
 ```bash